FJ-Zillow-Org/FJ-Zillow-Org.github.io/how_to_video.md

 ### Students will...

-- gain mastery of a skill or concept.
+- deomnstrate mastery of a skill or concept.
 - practice listening to and speaking the lanugae of data science.
 - create valuable learning resources for their cohort.